gardenbed/terraform-modules/aws/metadata/README.md

 # metadata

-This module provides a standard and consistent set of metadata to be used as resource tags by other modules.
+This module provides a standard and consistent set of metadata tags to be used for resources by other modules.